nguyenviettung7691/tic-tac-toe-twist/README.md

 Players can perform a One-Time-Power instead of placing a mark (unless OTP stated otherwise):

-- Double Move: On the same turn, place 2 marks that are not in 1 cell space next to each other.
+- Double Move: On the same turn, place 2 marks that are not in 1 cell space next to your other marks.
 - Lane Shift: Shift a selected row or column by one cell cyclically.
 - Bomb: Removes a single opponent mark.